How is everyone?

 I am not exaggerating when I say that for the last few YEARS that was simply more energy than I’ve had.

-So I had simply lost the concept of community engagement as something positive.
+So I had completely lost the concept of community engagement as something positive.
 In my last location, I limited it as much as humanly possible, just to have enough energy to do the required bits of life.

 Now, here I am with a wealth of cool people to know, and interesting places and activities to explore, and more energy than I need to just maintain basic function!
 It’s wild!